-What is Frontline?
+What was Frontline?

 FRONTLINE was an Irish quarterly magazine published from 1989 to 2015 for people with intellectual disability, allied staff and families at the front line of intellectual disability.
 Frontline continued as an online publication until June 2021 & then voluntarily wound down as an organisation.